 Putin’s justification for war

-While the consensus among Western experts is that Putin’s immediate motive for the Ukrainian invasion is to oust Zelensky and suppress the West-leaning, anti-corruption, pro-democracy movement that elected him, Putin has offered many shifting rationales leading up to the attack.
+While the consensus among Western experts is that Putin’s immediate motive for the Ukrainian invasion was to oust Zelensky and suppress the West-leaning, anti-corruption, pro-democracy movement that elected him, Putin offered many shifting rationales leading up to the attack.

 The NATO claim

 Most prominently, Ukraine possibly joining NATO was touted as a provocation.
 But as Horrell and Farkas point out, it was never really on the table.
 And as Michael McFaul, former U.S. Ambassador to Russia, and U.S. Military Academy Director of International Affairs Curriculum Robert Person note in the Journal of Democracy, Putin expressed no concern about it on several occasions.

 Moreover, McFaul and Person write, “Nothing in the past year in Ukraine-NATO relations has changed.
 It is true Ukraine aspires to join NATO someday.
 (The goal is even embedded in the Ukrainian constitution.)
 But while NATO leaders have remained committed to the principle of an open-door policy, they have also clearly stated that Ukraine today is not qualified to join.
 Putin’s casus belli is his own invention.”

 In any case, the record shows that NATO never made a concrete pledge not to allow former Soviet states into its fold.
 Horrell points out, however, that Russia signed the 1994 Budapest Memorandum guaranteeing Ukraine’s territorial integrity in exchange for Ukraine surrendering its Soviet-made nuclear arsenal; Putin’s seizure of Crimea was a flagrant breach of that contract.

 The Nazi/genocide claim